Kingston - Robe

 Employment conditions in Kingston - Robe demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Kingston - Robe has a balanced workforce with both white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.6% as of June 2025.
-There are 2,053 residents employed, with an unemployment rate 3.0% below the Rest of SA's rate of 4.6%.
+Kingston-Robe has a balanced workforce with both white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.6% as of June 2025.
+There are 2,053 residents employed, with the unemployment rate 3.0% lower than Rest of SA's rate of 4.6%.

-Workforce participation is similar to Rest of SA's 54.1%.
-Leading industries include agriculture, forestry & fishing, accommodation & food, and construction.
-Agriculture, forestry & fishing has particularly high employment levels at twice the regional average.
+Workforce participation is similar to Rest of SA at 54.1%.
+Leading employment industries include agriculture, forestry & fishing, accommodation & food, and construction.
+Agriculture, forestry & fishing has particularly high representation, with employment levels at 2.0 times the regional average.
 Conversely, health care & social assistance shows lower representation at 8.3% compared to the regional average of 13.9%.

 Many residents commute elsewhere for work based on Census data.
-In the 12-month period ending June 2025, labour force decreased by 2.2%, employment declined by 2.7%, resulting in an unemployment rate rise of 0.4 percentage points.
-Rest of SA recorded a 1.2% employment decline and a 1.2 percentage point increase in unemployment over the same period.
-National employment forecasts from Jobs and Skills Australia, issued May 2025, project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kingston - Robe's employment mix suggests local growth of approximately 4.9% over five years and 10.9% over ten years.
+Over a 12-month period ending June 2025, labour force decreased by 2.2% and employment declined by 2.7%, leading to an unemployment rate rise of 0.4 percentage points.
+Rest of SA saw an employment decline of 1.2%, labour force growth of 0.1%, and unemployment rising by 1.2 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kingston-Robe's employment mix suggests local growth of approximately 4.9% over five years and 10.9% over ten years.

 Frequently Asked Questions - Employment